‘‘Robins appear when loved ones are near’’

 It comes from the idea that robins, especially those seen after the loss of a loved one, are a sign that the person is watching over us or that their spirit is nearby.
 And that’s a comforting reminder to us all that those we’ve lost are still close in spirit.

 Robins have a friendly, curious, often fearless nature around people that can feel positive and purposeful.
 In British culture, robins are also seen as a symbol of hope, love, and new beginnings, often appearing in poems, stories and Christmas cards.
-These confident little songbirds have also ben voted Britain's favourite bird.
+These confident little songbirds have also been voted Britain's favourite bird.

 So, if you need to arrange a funeral or are considering Britain’s most trusted funeral plan, we hope you’ll forgive our inquisitive little robin making an occasional appearance here and there.